circadianmentalhealth/circadian-data-standards/README - Templates/2- Studied Subject - Human/2- Multi-Method Data Collection/README- Mixed Methods (Interview + Laboratory Sample).md

   Laboratory_Sample_Data/: Includes raw and processed data from biological samples (e.g., blood, saliva, hair cortisol).
   Documentation/: Metadata files describing variables, data dictionary, and study protocols.

-- **Device Specifications**
-  - Name, model, and manufacturer of the device.
-  - Firmware or software versions used.

 - **Data Format**
   - Explain the structure of the files (e.g., CSV, JSON).